getodk/docs/odkx-src/survey-managing.rst

   - :doc:`tables-intro`

-ODK Tables is not required, but Tables and Survey are built to seamlessly integrate and support more robust Data Management Applications.
+ODK-X Tables is not required, but Tables and Survey are built to seamlessly integrate and support more robust Data Management Applications.

 .. _survey-dev-environment: